kuldeepraj48/AI-ML-IN-LARAVEL-WITH-EACH-STEPS/README.md

-👉 Always ensure every code block has **both opening and closing fences**.
+✅ Now all `bash`, `json`, and code fences are properly closed.

-Do you want me to go through your README and **fix all code fences properly** (so no text accidentally gets stuck inside)?
+Do you want me to also **remove this line**:
+👉 *Do you also want me to add a ready-to-use example for `ml/sentiment.py` inside this?*
+(since that looks more like a note from me than part of your README)?

 ### 📌 Notes Last